aysekayabay/hospital_management_system/README.md

 - [Ezgi Sevi](https://github.com/ecisev16)
 - [Melih Tuna İpek](https://github.com/MulahTeni)

-## Lisans
+## License

-Bu proje MIT Lisansı altında lisanslanmıştır.
-Detaylar için [LICENSE](LICENSE) dosyasına bakınız.
+This project is licensed under the MIT License.
+For more information, see the [LICENSE](LICENSE) file.